jeffreyadams/atlasofliegroups-docs/atlas_build/html/_sources/tutorial/video_1A/basics.txt

 After this the software will list all the scripts included in the ``basic.at`` file that are now added to the built-in commands.
 You can see what you have now by scrolling back on your screen.
-As we cover more features of the subject we will need other ``.at`` files loaded.
+As we cover more features of the subject we will need to load other ``.at`` files.

 For more detail on the commands included in any ``.at`` file you can go to the file itself using ``more`` or ``emacs``.